Things to Do

 Recognized in 2006 by the Guinness World Records as the brightest bioluminescent bay in the world, Mosquito Bay’s glow-in-the-dark phenomenon is due to an abundance of tiny dinoflagellates — about 1,000,000 to 2,100,000 microorganisms per gallon of water!
 The lack of light pollution further enhances this natural spectacle as you move through the bay by kayak or electric boat.

 Some of the most astonishing and alluring beaches in Puerto Rico can be found on Vieques.
 Popular Sun Bay offers soft white sand, turquoise waters, and a lush landscape dotted with palm trees.
-True to its name, Black Sand Beach will greet you with black sand as fine as baby powder and golden cliffs with naturally carved ridges.
+True to its name, Playa Negra will greet you with black sand as fine as baby powder and golden cliffs with naturally carved ridges.

 Fortín Conde de Mirasol is a small fort that sits on a hill, providing a fantastic view of the mainland and nearby cays.
 Although never completed, this was the last fort built by the Spaniards in the Americas.
 It now houses an art and history museum, and hosts the Historic Archives along with a radio station.
 You can also visit the Punta Mulas Lighthouse and stroll through its museum about the history of the island.